 2. Tea – iced or hot

 Tea’s broad variety of flavor profiles, caffeine levels, and seasonally appropriate temperatures make it a great soda alternative for just about anyone.
 Some teas also provide antioxidants and anti-inflammatory properties.
 If you still need a drop or two of sweetness once you find your ideal tea format, try replacing sugar with honey.
-That plus a dash of lemon makes for a really refreshing and healthy alternative to sugary soda.
+That plus a dash of lemon?
+That’s what we call a soda substitute.

 3. Freshly-squeezed lemonade